tav/assetgen/README.rst

      css.compressed: false
      js.compressed: false

+To take advantage of the embedding within stylesheets just replace ``url()`` entries with ``embed()`` entries in your source stylesheet files -- whether that is less, sass, scss, stylus or plain old CSS.

-You can even control which config options gets used by specifying the ``--profile`` parameter.
+You can control which config options gets used by specifying the ``--profile`` parameter.
 This will override default values with the values specified for the given profile.
 So, in the above example, specifying ``--profile dev`` will use all the ``profile.dev`` options.

-Whilst you are developing, you can use the ``--watch`` command-line parameter to tell ``assetgen`` to monitor file changes and rebuild all appropriate files.
+And, whilst you are developing, you can use the ``--watch`` command-line parameter to tell ``assetgen`` to monitor file changes and rebuild all appropriate files.
 Watch also monitors changes to the ``assetgen.yaml`` file, so you can update the config without having to restart ``assetgen``.

 During development, one often runs ``--watch`` with a dev profile, e.g.